 This is a “here-and-now” experience with others aimed at helping people to deepen their self-awareness and insight into patterns in their relationships.
 In verbalizing thoughts and feelings about themselves and others in the moment, members increase their capacity for authentic connection, and are able to try out new behaviors and ways of relating in a safe interpersonal environment.
 Group members provide support for one another as they move through challenges in group and in life.

-Members should have some experience (at least a year) in individual psychodynamic therapy.
+Members should have some experience (at least two years) in individual psychodynamic therapy.
 Prior to joining the group, potential members will meet with me at least once to assess fit; the assessment is free of charge.

 Melissa is trained in psychodynamic psychotherapy.
 This means that she takes into account the whole person, including their current circumstances, strengths, and challenges, the forces that have shaped them, those aspects of themselves that they are consciously aware of, and those parts sitting just outside awareness.
 Melissa is passionate about helping people better understand the connections between their past experiences and patterns in their current lives and relationships.
 Melissa listens attentively, with respect and curiosity, helping people put words to inner experience.
 Through this process, insight and self-awareness grow, along with a wider array of possibilities for oneself.